sumantripuraneni/ocp-csr-approve-operator/README.md

 ## Motivation

 In user provisioned installer (UPI) disconnected environment, `cluster-machine-approver` cannot approve Certificate Signing Requests (CSR).
-Initailly, we leveraged Ansible to approve the CSR's in our provisioning playbooks/roles, however overall node provisioning process was taking quite a time waiting for CSR's to appear and approve the CSR's, when adding huge number of nodes (example 20 nodes) to the cluster.
+Initailly, we leveraged Ansible to approve the CSR's in our provisioning playbooks/roles, however overall node provisioning process was taking quite a time waiting for CSR's to appear and approve the CSR's, when adding a huge number of nodes (example 20 nodes) to the cluster.
 So, this operator was developed to approve the OpenShift CSR's.

 ## CSR Approval Workflow